Tableau économique: The model

-The Tableau shows the reason why the Physiocrats disagreed with Cantillon about exporting food.
+The Tableau shows the reason why the Physiocrats disagreed with Richard Cantillon about exporting food.
 The economy produces a surplus of food, and neither the farmer nor the artisan can afford to consume more than a subsistence level of food.
 The landlord is assumed to be consuming at a level of satiation; therefore, he cannot consume any more.
 Since food cannot be stored easily, it is necessary to sell it to someone who can use it.
 This is where the merchant provides value.